New York City Trade Schools

 This 4-year school offers certificate programs in alcohol and substance abuse, construction management and sustainable technology.
 Additional courses are available through the college's Continuing Studies Center.

 The college's Division of Continuing Education offers several certificate and course offerings for students looking to extend their skills in a trade.
 There are many areas that students can find programs in, such as medical and health training, fire safety, renewable energy, food protection, and computer studies.
 Programs in building operations include HVAC electrical ($450), plumbing ($1,350), refrigeration mechanic ($2,125), and refrigeration systems operator (I or II) ($990).
 In conjunction with the Construction Technology Department, the division also offers courses in welding ($1,150-$2,295).

 Vaughn College of Aeronautics and Technology

-The Vaughn College of Aeronautics and Technology offers certificate and degree programs in aviation maintenance that can help students prepare for the Federal Aviation Administration's airframe and powerplant certification exams.
+The Vaughn College of Aeronautics and Technology offers certificate and degree programs in aviation maintenance that can help students prepare for the Federal Aviation Administration's (FAA) airframe and power plant certification exams.
 High school graduates who have been out of school for five years or more may be advised to enroll in an associate's degree program.
 Upon completion of a written exam in math and reading, students without a high school diploma may be admitted on a conditional basis and can apply up to 24 college credits towards their GED.

-Associate of Applied Science in Aircraft Maintenance
+Associate of Applied Science in Aircraft Operations